Visam Ali

-Visam Ali (ވިސާމް އަލީ) is a former High Commissioner of the Maldives to Malaysia.
-She was a Maldivian Member of Parliament representing Raa Atoll, Maduvvaree legislative district for the 18th sitting of Majlis of the Maldives.
+Visam Ali (ވިސާމް އަލީ) is a Maldivian politician and diplomat who served as the High Commissioner of the Maldives to Malaysia from 2019 to 2022.
+She was a Member of the People's Majlis representing Maduvvari legislative district for the 18th sitting of the People's Majlis.

 From 26 March 2019 to 1 February 2020, she was the last Ambassador of the Maldives to Malaysia, when the Maldives returned to its status as a republic in the Commonwealth of Nations, then she became the High Commissioner as a result.

 Career

 Prior to her political career she was a civil servant and headed the Department of Higher Education and Training, during President Maumoon Abdul Gayoom's administration.
 With her spouse Ahmed Thasmeen Ali, then Vice Presidential Candidate of DRP, she signed to Maldivian Democratic Party after the defeat in the presidential elections in 2008.